harness/developer-hub/docs/platform/Secrets/2-add-use-text-secrets.md

       <img src={secret_expiry_date} alt="secret_expiry_date" height="200" width="500"/>
       ```

-   - **Reference Secret**: Enter the name of the existing secret that you want your **Reference Secret** to refer to, and then select **Test** to test the reference path.
+   - **Reference Secret**: Enter the name of the existing secret in your Secret Manager that you want your **Reference Secret** to refer to, and then select **Test** to test the reference path.
 You can reference existing secrets in Azure Key Vault, Hashicorp Vault, AWS Secrets Manager, or GCP Secrets Manager.

      ![](./static/test-secret-reference-path.png)